How

 To load photo, drag photo into Photoshop

-Make sure Layers are visible in your Pallet Bin <> go to Windows at top <> click the word Layers so a checkmark shows
+Make sure Layers are visible in your Pallet Bin <> go to

 Your initial art photo will show as the background layer